Overview

 Handling Sparse Features through Embedding Layers

 • Sparse to Dense Transformation: Neural networks generally work better with dense input data.
 However, in many real-world applications, features are often sparse (like categorical data).
-DCN addresses this challenge by transforming sparse features into dense vectors through an embedding process.
+DCN addresses this challenge by transforming sparse features into dense vectors through an embedding layer for dense embedding generation.

-• Embedding Process: This embedding is a technique where sparse, high-dimensional data (like one-hot encoded vectors) are converted into a lower-dimensional, continuous, and dense vector.
+• Embedding Process: Dense embedding generation enables sparse, high-dimensional data (like one-hot encoded vectors) are converted into a lower-dimensional, continuous, and dense vector.
 Each unique category in the sparse feature is mapped to a dense vector, and these vectors are learned during the training process.
 This transformation is crucial because it enables the network to work with a dense representation of the data, which is more efficient and effective for learning complex patterns.

 Explicit Feature Crossing and Polynomial Degree